Abdo-reda/Abdo-reda/README.md

 # Hi

-I am AbdoReda / NoPoint, I will keep this brief.
+I am AbdoReda.
 I am a random curious human being who loves creating, explaining, solving stuff!
 I currently specialize in full stack web development while slowly transitioning to game dev ...
 If you want to know more about me, or want to have a discussion in any common interest, just reach out!

 ### Interests & Technologies